 When we talk to people about what they know or have heard about India, aside from cricket, they invariably speak of the Taj Mahal and Rajasthan.
-This is not suggesting these are the only two things in Indai, but we all live in different circles, and thankfully our Rajasthan By Rail Tour will show you both.
+This is not suggesting these are the only two things in India, but we all live in different circles, and thankfully our Rajasthan By Rail Tour will show you both.

-Taj Mahal aside, when looking at our time in India, we have two weeks (if not longer) after Australia Vs Afghanistan in Dehradun (TBC) and before the start of Australia’s Test Cricket Tour to India.
-This is a perfect time frame to enjoy a relaxed railway journey across India’s largest state, Rajasthan, that abounds with mighty forts, palaces, lakes, Havelis, deserts, James Bond, and Maharajas before the Australian Test Cricket Tour to India.
+When looking at our time in India, Jan - Feb is one of the best times to visit Rajasthan, which is perfect to enjoy a relaxed railway journey across India’s largest state.
+Rajasthan abounds with mighty forts, palaces, lakes, Havelis, deserts, James Bond, and Maharajas before the Australian Test Cricket Tour to India.

 If dare we say it, it is definitive India.
 The culture, food, festivals, crafts, architecture, even places to stay are far removed from everywhere else in India.
 Being the largest state means the distances between ‘everywhere’ is too overwhelming for just two weeks.
 Without rushing or squeezing too much in, we will visit Rajasthan’s signature cities and sights on this outstanding epic adventure.

-We use 'day trains' on all journeys except Jaisalmer to New Delhi, which is overnight, and travel in 1A or 2A depending on the train.
+We use 'day trains' on all journeys except Jaisalmer to New Delhi, which is overnight, and will only travel in First Class 1A or 2A.

-Rajasthan is perennially hot and seated in open-sided 2C or SL can be overbearing and at times a little soul-destroying.
-We want you to remain comfy as we roll and rock through the deserts and cities of this astounding, vast landscape so will enjoy the pleasure of AirCon throughout the journey.
+Rajasthan is perennially hot and seated in open-sided 2C or SL can be overbearing and at times soul-destroying.
+We want you to remain comfy as we roll and rock through the deserts and cities of this vast landscape so will enjoy the pleasure of AirCon throughout the journey.

 It is 4hrs to the Pink City of Jaipur, coloured in honour of the then Prince of Wales who visited in 1876.
 Pink is symbolic of hospitality so Maharaja Ram Singh of Jaipur painted the entire city pink, which creates an incredible hue at sunset.
 Known for its heritage homes (Havelis) many of which are now luxury and boutique hotels, we will check-in for two nights at the Dera Rawatsar Heritage Hotel with dinner included.